kuzudb/kuzu-blog/src/content/post/2024-12-18-kuzu-and-the-connected-data-kg-challenge.md

 Importantly, we showed how LLMs can play a key role at *each stage* of the Graph RAG pipeline, from knowledge graph construction to retrieval and generation.
 First, we used an LLM to extract keywords from the talk transcripts.
 Next, we used another LLM to generate Cypher queries that can answer questions about the data.
 Finally, we used a third LLM to generate a response to the question posed by the user.
-For the first stage, it's not necessary to use an LLM -- depending on the domain-specificity of the data, general purpose LLMs may not suit your needs for information extraction, so it's worth exploring other ML or NLP-based extraction methods, such as [GliNER](https://github.com/urchade/GLiNER) for entity extraction or [ReLiK](https://github.com/SapienzaNLP/relik) for relationship extraction.
+For the first stage, however, it's not necessary to use an LLM -- depending on the domain-specificity of the data, general purpose LLMs may not suit your needs for information extraction.

-I hope that the techniques shown in this blog post make you excited to use Kùzu to build your own Graph RAG applications!
+It's worth exploring other ML or NLP-based extraction methods, such as [GliNER](https://github.com/urchade/GLiNER) for entity extraction or [ReLiK](https://github.com/SapienzaNLP/relik) for relationship extraction for this stage.

-Please feel free to browse through the code and the prompting strategies used in the project's [GitHub repo](https://github.com/Connected-Data/cdkg-challenge).
+Hopefully, the techniques shown in this blog post provide some ideas on how to use Kùzu to build your next Graph RAG application.
-Or better yet, please contribute to future iterations of the CDKG challenge by augmenting the graph with more metadata, or by adding more sophisticated retrieval and generation methods.
+Feel free to browse through the code and the prompting strategies used in the project's [GitHub repo](https://github.com/Connected-Data/cdkg-challenge), or better yet, please contribute to future iterations of the CDKG challenge by augmenting the graph with more metadata, or by adding more sophisticated retrieval and generation methods.
 And if you're using Kùzu, do reach out to us [on Discord](https://kuzudb.com/chat) if you have any interesting observations or implementations of your own to share!